-The SIOCRDCTRS and SIOCRDZCTRS ioctl commands can be used to read or "read and clear" the Ethernet driver counters.
-The argument to these two commands is a pointer to a counter structure, ctrreg, found in <net/if.h>.
+Use the SIOCRDCTRS and SIOCRDZCTRS ioctl commands to read or "read and clear" the Ethernet driver counters.
+The argument to these two commands is a pointer to a counter structure, ctrreq, found in <net/if.h>.

-The SIOCENABLBACK and SIOCDISABLBACK ioct1 commands can be used to enable and disable the interface loopback mode respectively.
+Use the SIOCENABLBACK and SIOCDISABLBACK ioctl commands to enable and disable the interface loopback mode.